2001-Mon Mar 27 06:43:18 EDT 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

-old dogs.
+I love old dogs.
 The gray muzzle, the soft eyes, the loving bond that ties them so strongly to us after a rowdy puppyhood and the active years of maturity.
 The golden years are a time to cherish, but they also bring new challenges.
-Our senior sweethearts can face a number of common health problems related to their
+Our senior sweethearts can face a number of common health problems related to their advancing age.

 Dogs with arthritis may also benefit from other types of drug therapy; talk to your veterinarian about your options.
 Weight loss (if your dog is chubby), acupuncture and massage may also help provide pain relief for some pets.

 It might seem as if more dogs are getting cancer, but part of that is because our dogs are living longer.
 We tend to see an increase in the incidence of cancer the older dogs get.
 The most common cancers in dogs are lymphoma, osteosarcoma, soft tissue cancers, oral melanoma and mammary cancer.

 Take your dog to the veterinarian stat if you notice any of the following warning signs of cancer: loss of appetite or weight loss, lumps or bumps that increase in size or sores that don’t heal, bleeding or other discharge from the mouth, nose, or anus or unusual body odor.
 A dog with cancer may also exhibit a noticeable lack of energy, have difficulty eating or swallowing, unexplained lameness that doesn’t improve or difficulty breathing, urinating or defecating.

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.

 Get all the best pet news and information sent right to your inbox!

 Thank you for subscribing!